estebanmunchjones2019/nodemailer-form-article/Readme.md

       blur: false
     },

-    //this honeypot field isn't rendered, so users don't see it, but fools bots that fill it automatically
+    //this honeypot field isn't rendered to the DOM, so users don't see it, but it fools bots that fill it automatically
     honeypot: {
       value: '',
       elementConfig: {
         className: classes.honeypot,
         label: 'If you are a human, do not type anything here.
 I am here to fool bots', },
-      //This validation property is added just to avoid and error when running checkValidity();
+      //This `validation` property is added just to avoid and error when running checkValidity();
       validation: {
       },
-      //it's valid by default so it doesn't prevent human users to click the submit button
+      //this input is valid by default so it doesn't prevent human users to click the `Send` button
       valid: true,
       blur: false
     }
   });

-//convert the contactForm object into an array const formElementsArray = []; for (let key in contactForm) {
+//convert the `contactForm` object into an array const formElementsArray = []; for (let key in contactForm) {
     formElementsArray.push({